ewoks-kit/ewoksjob/doc/routing.rst

 By default a worker is identified by the name `celery@<hostname>`.
-When multiple workers run on the same host you need to provide the name yourself to avoid name collision.
+When multiple workers run on the same host you need to provide the name yourself to avoid name collision or `celery` will raise a warning.
 For example

 .. code:: bash